chutter/AstralPlane/README.md

 Instructions for installation and testing ASTRAL-III are included therein, and once it is up and running AstralPlane should be functional!

-The package has two R package dependencies: ape (>= 5.0) stringr (>= 1.4)
+The package has two R package dependencies, which are treated as imports (i.e. you need them installed, but library(ape) and library(stringr) not needed: ape (>= 5.0) stringr (>= 1.4)